HouseTrip/housetrip.github.com/_posts/2014-03-03-regaining-lost-memories.md

 summary: A few things you can try to keep your Rails app's memory usage in check.
 ---

-here at HouseTrip we have a couple of apps running on Heroku.
+Here at HouseTrip we have a couple of apps running on Heroku.
 We often have memory issues with one of them so I took some time experimenting a bit with different combinations of the stack and various small tweaks here and there to see if I can pull memory usage down a bit.

 A 1X dyno (a worker on Heroku) comes with 512MB memory which is not a whole lot but generally it should be enough.
 The app also picks up lots of memory usage over time.